AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 The following details are ideas and comments expressed by David Nuescheler.

 David was co-founder and CTO of Day Software AG, a leading provider of global content management and content infrastructure software, which was acquired by Adobe in 2010.
-He is now fellow and VP of Enterprise Technology at Adobe and also leads the development of JSR-170, the Java&trade; Content Repository (JCR) application programming interface (API), the technology standard for content management.
+David is now a fellow and VP of Enterprise Technology at Adobe and also leads the development of JSR-170, the Java&trade; Content Repository (JCR) application programming interface (API), the technology standard for content management.

-Further updates can also be seen on [https://wiki.apache.org/jackrabbit/DavidsModel](https://wiki.apache.org/jackrabbit/DavidsModel).
+Further updates can also be seen on [https://cwiki.apache.org/confluence/display/jackrabbit/DavidsModel](https://cwiki.apache.org/confluence/display/jackrabbit/DavidsModel).

 ## Introduction from David {#introduction-from-david}

 In various discussions, I found that developers are somewhat at unease with the features and functionalities presented by JCR when content modeling.
 There is no guide and little experience yet on how to model content in a repository and why one content model is better than the other.

-While in the relational world, the software industry has a lot of experience on how to model data, we are still at the early stages for the content repository space.
+While in the relational world, the software industry has experience on how to model data, it is still at the early stages for the content repository space.

-I would like to start filling this void by expressing my opinions on how content should be modeled, hoping that this could some day graduate into something more meaningful to the developers community, which is not just "my opinion" but something that is more generally applicable.
+I would like to start filling this void by expressing my opinions on how content should be modeled.
+My hope is that this could some day graduate into something more meaningful to the developer's community, which is not just "my opinion" but something that is more generally applicable.
 So consider this my quickly evolving first stab at it.

 >[!NOTE]
 >